simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-threat-intelligence/index.en.md

 ## What is Threat Intelligence?

 **Threat intelligence** is the process of analyzing data to understand potential threats and their characteristics.
-It involves collecting and analyzing information about known and unknown threats in order to better understand the **tactics, techniques, and procedures (TTPs)** used by attackers.
+It involves collecting and analyzing information about known and unknown threats to better understand the **tactics, techniques, and procedures (TTPs)** used by attackers.
 This information can then be used to improve an organization's security posture by identifying vulnerabilities and potential attack vectors.

 ## Why is Threat Intelligence Important?